wmde/wikibase-release-pipeline/development/images/wbs-tools/UPDATING.md

 [Back to the release guide](../../docs/release.md#prepare-a-release)

 WBS Tools is currently published for the Installer.
-Its shared configuration and lifecycle implementation also provides the internal `wbs configure`, `install`, `up`, `down`, `status`, and `reset` commands.
+Its shared configuration and lifecycle implementation also provides the internal `wbs install`, `up`, `down`, `status`, and `reset` commands.
+Installation-only stages live beneath `wbs install`.
 Treat those commands as an unpublished foundation for possible future operational workflows, not as a supported end-user interface.
 See [ADR 22](../../docs/adr/0022-wbs-tools-foundation.md).

 ## Develop and test